consensolabs/interview-tasks/frontend/taskboard/README.md

 ## 2. Make the status changes persistent

-* When the task changes its status by moving it to a different column, store the status in the [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so that changes are persistent.
+* When a new task is created or the task changes its status by moving it to a different column, store the task and status in the [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) so that changes are persistent.

 * You can also provide a delete option for the tasks if it needs to be removed from the localstorage